 Breathe slowly and smoothly in coordination with the concentration at the third eye with the intent of being more focused and aware.
 The sixth chakra situated at the eyebrows center represents the indigo color which is supposed to imagine during the practice of third eye meditation.
 When the mind distracts and wanders around, again try to bring your concentration back to the third eye.

-Chakra meditation is performed with keeping concentration on the certain energy points of the body called as Chakra.
-During the practice of chakra meditation, a practitioner chants the certain bija mantra associated with each chakra.
+Chakra meditation is performed with keeping concentration on the certain energy points of the abody called as Chakra.
+During the practice of this types of meditation, a practitioner chants the certain bija mantra associated with each chakra.
 The practice doesn’t look different than other as far as the sitting and postural alignment is concerned.
 One is supposed to in any relaxed sitting position keeping one’s eyes closed with spine erect resting the palm on the knees while joining the tips of the index fingers and the tips of the thumbs.

 The practice of chakra meditation is conducted reciting these bija mantras at the same time visualizing the certain color associated with the chakras flowing in the regions of the chakra.
 The practice is much more intensive and strenuous in comparison to many other meditations which mostly focuses on breathing and the sensation of the body.

 Kundalini meditation mainly aims to attain the enlightenment in a straightforward manner.
-The major practice of Kundalini meditation concerns on realizing the state of enlightenment and developing the higher power and siddhis by activating the dormant energy remained latent in the base of the spine in our body.
+The major practice of this types of meditation concerns on realizing the state of enlightenment and developing the higher power and siddhis by activating the dormant energy remained latent in the base of the spine in our body.
 With the idea of stimulating the quiescent energy coiled in the form of a serpent, Kundalini meditation solely centers to the trigger the inactive energy for immeasurable potential remained in the body.
 The practice of kundalini meditation not only emphases on the chakras and mantras, it also includes the idea of breathing and visualization.
-It’s very intensive practice which has very deep effect on the physical, mental and pranic body.
+This types of meditation is very intensive practice which has very deep effect on the physical, mental and pranic body.
 The effect has been targeted to the intellectual body and the blissful body.
 The meditation practice oriented in gaining the extraordinary powers also known as Siddhis.

 Atma Bichara (Self-inquiry) Meditation